The Richard M. Schulze Family American Cancer Society Hope Lodge—Minneapolis

 After arriving at the Hope Lodge facility, each new guest must complete paperwork and attend a 30 minute orientation.

 The Hope Lodge guest must be present at the time of his/her check in.

-Our lodge provides our guests with many great features:
+Our community provides guests with many great features:

-- All rooms equipped with high speed internet
+- All rooms are equipped with high speed internet

 - We provide all linens and towels